First concurrent extraction of the leading-order scalar and spin proton polarizabilities: Database selection and fit procedure

 The polarization observables have enhanced sensitivity to the spin polarizabilities~\cite{Pasquini:2007hf,Griesshammer:2017txw}, hence are crucial for the extraction of these structure constants.
 The adopted datasets include three different polarization observables: $\Sigma_{2x}$~\cite{A2:2014iky}, $\Sigma_{2z}$~\cite{A2:2019bqm}, and $\Sigma_3$ both below~\cite{A2:2016nio,A2:2021rcs,higs2022} and above~\cite{Blanpied:2001ae} pion photoproduction threshold.
-Although the data for the photon asymmetry $\Sigma_3$ above threshold are from the same dataset of the LEGS unpolarized cross section, they are consistent with the available MAMI results for both the $p\pi^0$ and the $n\pi^+$ photoproduction channels~\cite{Beck:1999ge}.
-Such an agreement is not surprising since most of the possible systematic biases cancel out in an asymmetry observable.

 The fit to extract the leading-order scalar and spin polarizabilities was performed using a bootstrap-based method~\cite{Pedroni:2019dlg} that consists of randomly generating $N$ Monte Carlo replicas of the fitted experimental database, where each data point $e_{i,j}^{(0)}$ is replaced by: